hoangduytran/blender-manual/manual/editors/preferences/navigation.rst

    The selection center becomes the rotation center of the viewport.
    When there is no selection the last selection will be used.

-   This uses the selected object (bounding box center), in Object Mode and select elements in edit/pose modes.
+   This uses the selected object (bounding box center) in Object Mode, selected elements in edit/pose modes and the average of strokes in paintmodes.

    .. note::